tillkruss/Coda-WordPress-Mode/README.md

 # WordPress auto-complete for Coda 2.5

-This auto-complete mode Coda 2.5 includes all __WordPress 4.0__ functions.
+This auto-complete mode for Coda 2.5 includes all __WordPress 4.0__ functions.

 ## Installation